jvalegre/robert/docs/README.rst

 5. Install ROBERT as defined in the "Installation" section (:code:`conda install -c conda-forge robert`).

+6. Install the intelex code accelerator with pip (only if your system is compatible with intelex) (:code:`pip install scikit-learn-intelex`).

-6. Go to the folder with your CSV database (using the "cd" command, i.e. :code:`cd C:/Users/test_robert`).
+7. Go to the folder with your CSV database (using the "cd" command, i.e. :code:`cd C:/Users/test_robert`).

-7. Run ROBERT as explained in the Examples section.
+8. Run ROBERT as explained in the Examples section.

 .. note-end